mitsuba-renderer/drjit/docs/unused/reference.rst

 -------------------

-The following section discusses helper types that can be used to selectively enable or disable template functions for Enoki arrays, e.g. like so:
+The following section discusses helper types that can be used to selectively enable or disable template functions for Dr.Jit arrays, e.g. like so:

 .. code-block:: cpp

     template <typename Value, enable_if_array_t<Value> = 0>
     void f(Value value) {
-        /* Invoked if 'Value' is an Enoki array */
+        /* Invoked if 'Value' is an Dr.Jit array */
     }

     template <typename Value, enable_if_not_array_t<Value> = 0>
     void f(Value value) {
-        /* Invoked if 'Value' is *not* an Enoki array */ }
+        /* Invoked if 'Value' is *not* an Dr.Jit array */ }

-Detecting Enoki arrays
+Detecting Dr.Jit arrays
 **********************

 .. cpp:class:: template <typename T> is_array

     .. cpp:member:: static constexpr bool value

-        Equal to ``true`` iff ``T`` is a static or dynamic Enoki array type.
+        Equal to ``true`` iff ``T`` is a static or dynamic Dr.Jit array type.

 .. cpp:type:: template <typename T> enable_if_array_t = std::enable_if_t<is_array_v<T>, int>

-    SFINAE alias to selectively enable a class or function definition for Enoki array types.
+    SFINAE alias to selectively enable a class or function definition for Dr.Jit array types.

 .. cpp:type:: template <typename T> enable_if_not_array_t = std::enable_if_t<!is_array_v<T>, int>

-    SFINAE alias to selectively enable a class or function definition for types that are not Enoki arrays.
+    SFINAE alias to selectively enable a class or function definition for types that are not Dr.Jit arrays.

-Detecting Enoki masks
+Detecting Dr.Jit masks
 *********************

 .. cpp:class:: template <typename T> is_mask

     .. cpp:member:: static constexpr bool value

-        Equal to ``true`` iff ``T`` is a static or dynamic Enoki mask type.
+        Equal to ``true`` iff ``T`` is a static or dynamic Dr.Jit mask type.

 .. cpp:type:: template <typename T> enable_if_mask_t = std::enable_if_t<is_mask_v<T>, int>

-    SFINAE alias to selectively enable a class or function definition for Enoki mask types.
+    SFINAE alias to selectively enable a class or function definition for Dr.Jit mask types.

 .. cpp:type:: template <typename T> enable_if_not_mask_t = std::enable_if_t<!is_mask_v<T>, int>

-    SFINAE alias to selectively enable a class or function definition for types that are not Enoki masks.
+    SFINAE alias to selectively enable a class or function definition for types that are not Dr.Jit masks.

-Detecting static Enoki arrays
+Detecting static Dr.Jit arrays
 *****************************

 .. cpp:class:: template <typename T> is_static_array

     .. cpp:member:: static constexpr bool value

-        Equal to ``true`` iff ``T`` is a static Enoki array type.
+        Equal to ``true`` iff ``T`` is a static Dr.Jit array type.

 .. cpp:type:: template <typename T> enable_if_static_array_t = std::enable_if_t<is_static_array_v<T>, int>

-    SFINAE alias to selectively enable a class or function definition for static Enoki array types.
+    SFINAE alias to selectively enable a class or function definition for static Dr.Jit array types.

 .. cpp:type:: template <typename T> enable_if_not_static_array_t = std::enable_if_t<!is_static_array_v<T>, int>

-    SFINAE alias to selectively enable a class or function definition for static Enoki array types.
+    SFINAE alias to selectively enable a class or function definition for static Dr.Jit array types.

-Detecting dynamic Enoki arrays
+Detecting dynamic Dr.Jit arrays
 ******************************

 .. cpp:class:: template <typename T> is_dynamic_array

     .. cpp:member:: static constexpr bool value

-        Equal to ``true`` iff ``T`` is a dynamic Enoki array type.
+        Equal to ``true`` iff ``T`` is a dynamic Dr.Jit array type.

 .. cpp:type:: template <typename T> enable_if_dynamic_array_t = std::enable_if_t<is_dynamic_array_v<T>, int>

-    SFINAE alias to selectively enable a class or function definition for dynamic Enoki array types.
+    SFINAE alias to selectively enable a class or function definition for dynamic Dr.Jit array types.

 .. cpp:type:: template <typename T> enable_if_not_dynamic_array_t = std::enable_if_t<!is_dynamic_array_v<T>, int>

-    SFINAE alias to selectively enable a class or function definition for dynamic Enoki array types.
+    SFINAE alias to selectively enable a class or function definition for dynamic Dr.Jit array types.

 .. cpp:class:: template <typename T> is_dynamic

     .. cpp:member:: static constexpr bool value

-        Equal to ``true`` iff ``T`` (which could be a nested Enoki array) contains a dynamic array at *any* level.
+        Equal to ``true`` iff ``T`` (which could be a nested Dr.Jit array) contains a dynamic array at *any* level.

         This is different from :cpp:class:`is_dynamic_array`, which only cares